sagemath/trac_to_gh/Issue 5968.md

 # Issue 5968: increase doctest coverage of sage/modular/modsym/modular_symbols.py from 0% to 100%

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5968

 Original creator: was